Non-native plants and weeds

 Weedbusters is an awareness and action program that aims to protect Queensland's environment, agriculture and other industries from weeds.

-The Queensland Herbarium produces the Census of Queensland Flora that lists the native, naturalised and doubtfully naturalised species.
+The Queensland Herbarium produces the Census of the Queensland Flora that lists the native, naturalised and doubtfully naturalised species.

 Naturalised species are those that have successfully established themselves outside their native habitat by reproducing there without cultivation or human intervention.